Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### Do you need the GZDoom binaries bundled with the mod?

-No. I have only bundled them for convenience, the source code has not been altered.
+No. I only bundled it for convenience, its source code has not been modified.

 ### How can I make the game look more like the original versions?

-Go to the `Features` menu, and change the preset to `Faithful` or `Faithful Enhanced`.
+Go to the `Features` menu, and change the preset to `Faithful`.
 Play the Lite version of the game (or remove all addon pk3s) so that upscales, extra music and other optional stuff doesn't get loaded.
+Manually add AspectRatio.pk3 to the load order if you are playing PSX DOOM or 3PointFilter.pk3 if you are playing DOOM 64.

+If you want to take it even further, enable the Low Resolution Shader in the Features menu, then enable GZDoom's Full Options Menu, go to Set Video Mode, disable Rendering Interpolation, change Force Aspect Ratio to 4:3 and set Forced Ratio Style to Letterbox.

 ### There's too many settings in the Features menu, what does each one mean?

 I suggest you choose one of the existing default presets and start from there if you want additional tweaks.

-### Why am I not seeing any changes ingame after changing settings in the Features menu?
+### Why am I not seeing any changes in-game after changing settings in the Features menu?

 Most require reloading the level to take effect.
 You'll need to complete the current level or restart the game.

 ### The levels are too dark, how can I increase brightness?

 There is an `Overall Brightness` slider in the `Features` menu.
-I recommend you use this instead of GZDoom's gamma settings because it will preserve the colors better.
+I recommend you use this instead of GZDoom's gamma settings because it preserves the colors better.

 ### How can I increase the UI size?